-The transformer shall be furnished with Six (6) 2.5 percent taps, four (4) above and two (2) below, full capacity high-voltage taps; with externally operable seven (7) position tap changer for de-energized use and with position indicator and padlock hasp.
+The transformer shall be furnished with four (4) 2.5 percent taps, two (2) above and two (2) below, full capacity high-voltage taps; with externally operable five (5) position tap changer for de-energized use and with position indicator and padlock hasp.
 The tap-changer shall be clearly labeled to reflect that the transformer must be de-energized before operating the tap-changer as required in Section 4.3 of ANSI C57.12.34.

-The dielectric coolant shall be listed less-flammable fluid meeting the requirements of National Electrical Code Section 450-23 and the requirements of the National Electrical Safety Code (IEEE C2-2002), Section 15.
-The dielectric coolant shall be non-toxic*, non-bioaccumulating and be readily and completely biodegradable per EPA OPPTS 835.3100.
-The base fluid shall be 100% derived from edible seed oils and food grade performance enhancing additives.
-The fluid shall not require genetically altered seeds for its base oil.
-The fluid shall result in zero mortality when tested on trout fry *.
-The fluid shall be certified to comply with the US EPA Environmental Technology Verification (ETV) requirements, and tested for compatibility with transformer components.
-The fluid shall be Factory Mutual Approved, UL Classified Dielectric Medium (UL-EOUV) and UL Classified Transformer Fluid (UL-EOVK), Envirotemp™ FR3™ fluid. *(Per OECD G.L.
-203)

-The transformer, filled with Envirotemp™ FR3™ fluid, shall have a 65 oC average winding temperature rise rating.
+The transformer, filled with fluid, shall have a 65 oC average winding temperature rise rating.
 The above winding temperature rise shall not exceed 65 oC when loaded at base kVA rating

 The percent impedance voltage, as measured on the rated voltage connection, shall be per ANSI C57.12.10.

-The transformer shall be cooled by the natural circulation of air over the tank surface and any corrugate or radiators if required, allowing only the base kVA rating shall be provided with Class KNAN.
+The transformer shall be cooled by the natural circulation of air over the tank surface and any corrugate or radiators if required, allowing only the base kVA rating shall be provided with Class ONAN.

 Construction